jakokorina/asr_project_template/README.md

 pip install -r ./requirements.txt
 ```

+## Model and checkpoints

+All checkpoints are located in DataSphere.
+Since it's not an obvious thing how to download
+a lot of files from there, I'm ready to give any files if you tell me how.
+Final
+model is located in ```hw_asr/testing_data/best_model.pth```.

 ## Recommended implementation order

 You might be a little intimidated by the number of folders and classes.
 Try to follow this steps to gradually undestand